 - Product catalogs and pricing.
 Detailed enough that the chatbot can compare products and recommend options.

 - Company policies.
-Return policies, shipping timelines, warranty terms, payment methods.
+Returns, shipping timelines, warranty terms, payment methods.

 - Objection handling.
-Common pushback from customers and the responses that convert.
+Common pushback and the responses that convert.

 Training Best Practices

 Start narrow.
-Don’t try to automate everything at once.
-Pick one use case — customer support FAQ, for example — train the AI on that, test thoroughly, and then expand.
+Don’t automate everything at once.
+Pick one use case — customer-support FAQ, for example — train the AI on it, test thoroughly, then expand.

 Test with real queries.
 Don’t just test the happy path.
-Throw curveballs: misspellings, incomplete questions, slang, code-switching between languages.
+Throw curveballs: misspellings, incomplete questions, slang, code-switching.
 Your customers will.

 Build in personality.
 The chatbot represents your brand.
 It should sound like your company — professional but not robotic, helpful but not verbose.